 - In Rwanda, the Ministry of Infrastructure is a formal partner.
 While they are not a day-to-day implementing partner, their engagement has been beneficial to institutionalise practices (still to materialise, though).
 It includes leak detection, M&E, and decisions on resource distribution throughout sub-branches, including staff capacity. - In Cebu (the Philippines), the municipality is a formal partner.
 However, in reality, they have been kept at arm's length.
 There has been some engagement with the national regulator (LUWA).
 However, the lack of seeking a strategic partnership seems a missed opportunity.
 How WOPs align and support national policies and strategies needs further consideration as this may significantly influence the institutional enabling environment and institutionalisation of practices (and hence sustainability).
 WaterWorX has integrated this better where a large part of the WOPs has regulators (for example, Zambia), water associations (for example, Ethiopia, Indonesia), and governments as partners for an improved implementation. - Utility-led partnerships: The WOP in Indonesia and Uganda (with National Water) are unique in that they are or were led by the national and regional utility.
-While this worked well in Uganda (they are a regional champion), this only led to issues in Indonesia.
-In hindsight, the project in Indonesia should have been stopped early instead of trying to fix a dysfunctional partnership.
+While this worked well in Uganda (they are a regional champion); in Indonesia VIE took over the lead role halfway through the project.
 The project in Uganda followed a relatively different pattern, namely from an 'aggressive' role-out of water infrastructure to fine-tuning and increased revenue collection.
 In every supplied village, the local community is involved in best practice sharing and endorsement of supply and cost coverage.